eslint-community/eslint-plugin-eslint-plugin/docs/rules/no-useless-meta-schema.md

 ESLint validates rule options with a configured Ajv 6 instance.
 Some schema forms accept every options array, use ignored keywords, or contain constraints that cannot take effect.
 This rule reports those objective defects.
+This rule is intended to become part of the `recommended` config.

 ## Rule Details